 Every year as a family we come together to plan our Thanksgiving menu.
 The gluten-free stuffing was a request from both my husband and children.
 It’s been a few years since we have had stuffing, as I’ve always found other alternatives but this year we thought to try our own version of the classic Thanksgiving stuffing minus the turkey, and luckily it turned out great.

 I have to say that I did cheat a bit with this recipe.
 I like to make my own fresh bread at times but for the holidays I try to keep things simple.
 It’s easy to get lost in all the festivities but feeling overwhelmed in the kitchen is the last thing I want, I’m sure you can agree.
-So instead, I went out and bought a loaf of gluten free bread that I could use for this recipe.
+So instead, I went out and bought a loaf of gluten-free bread that I could use for this recipe.

 Shopping during the holidays, especially Thanksgiving can feel a bit like a war zone.
-Everything you seem to be looking for is gone, luckily they still had a couple loafs of gluten-free bread to choose from.
+Everything you seem to be looking for is gone, luckily they still had a couple of loaves of gluten-free bread to choose from.
 I bought the Food For Life brand, gluten-free rice millet bread and it worked great.
 Use whichever one you like most for this recipe.

-Most recipes tell you to cut the bread into bite size cubes and leave them out over night.
+Most recipes tell you to cut the bread into bite-size cubes and leave them out overnight.
 I prefer to toast them instead, either method works great.